Teacher and student health in the classroom

 One heavyweight, Clorox bleach, surged in demand during of the pandemic.
 We haven’t always raised our voices, and we haven’t always told each other the truth about the dangers of bleach, but one would like to think that we’re close to embracing positive change when it comes to using chemicals around children.

 But nothing happens unless we all demand that schools ditch their toxic cleaners.
 Safer alternatives exist.
-Click here to watch a short video that describes how Advap’s innovative technology uses the minerals found in ordinary tap water to kill a very broad range of pathogens thousands of times better than chemical disinfectants must meet to qualify as EPA registered.
+Click here to watch a short video that describes how Advap’s innovative technology uses the minerals found in ordinary tap water to kill a very broad range of pathogens thousands of times better than the standard that chemical disinfectants must meet to qualify as EPA registered.
 It’s proven by science and written about in top scientific journals such as the American Journal of Infection Control.

 And yet, most schools have decided to stick with chemicals.
 The fear of change and an affinity for traditional things is more compelling than the health and wheel-being of our children, or so it seems.
 This could be one of the nation’s biggest health mistakes.